bkw777/GenBox/README.md

 * Light
 * Better tool storage
 * Wireless thermometer (maybe grill thermometer?)
 * Generator cord winding pegs on the non-exhaust side panel?
-Don't want pegs which stick out during storage, so they have to fold out or be removable
+Don't want pegs which stick out during storage, so they have to fold out or be removable, but we don't want any holes in the panel nor any moving parts that can rattle.
 * Plans & Directions for building.
  Plywood sheet cuts layouts.
  Sequence, what attaches to what first.
 Which parts go together in sub-assemblies.
  Placement of drill holes, wood screws, T-nuts & machine screws.
  Assembly/disassembly.
  Demonstrate features such as removable outer boxes, fan replacement.
 * Y power cord with dual Nema 5-15P plugs to get 220v from two 110v outlets for a 220v fan.
 This would allow using a more efficient 220v fan, and spread the load from the fan evenly across both windings, while still leaving the twist-lock connector free for the main genertor cord.
+* Metric version of everything